PEAK-Legacy/DecoratorTools/README.txt

 Class, Function, and Assignment Decorators for Python 2.3+
 ==========================================================

-Want to use decorators, but you still need to support Python 2.3?
+Want to use decorators, but still need to support Python 2.3?
 Wish you could have class decorators, or decorate arbitrary assignments?
 Then you need "DecoratorTools".
 Some quick examples::

     # Method decorator example